-• Class Dress Code - Due to EMS being a uniformed profession all students will be required to wear their clinical uniform.
+Due to EMS being a uniformed profession, all students will be required to wear their clinical uniform during skills labs and during all classes; even on Zoom.
 The uniform must be clean and presentable.
+Proper attire will consist of the following: